1-833-44-EV-ENE (1-833-443-8363) ev@ene.org

 • Wired to an electrical panel or hard-wired to a wall-mounted EV charging station.

-• Most common type of charging (private and public) and adds up to 70 miles of range per hour.
+• Most common type of charging (private and public) and adds 20-40 miles of range per hour.
 Get a full charge overnight!

 Level 3 Charging